CezarManolache/OverTheWire-Bandit/levels/level00-05.md

   * **Quotes `" "`**  preserve spaces in the filename

 ## **Solution**
-* Read the password from the file using: 'cat "./--spaces in this filename--"'
+* Read the password from the file using: `cat "./--spaces in this filename--"`
 * Doing so we've received the key: MNk8KNH3Usiio41PRUEoDFPqfxLPlSmx

 # Bandit Level 3 → Level 4